calimero-network/core/crates/context/README.md

 A context in Calimero is an instance of a deployed application where members share a synchronized state.

-A context is identified by a 32-byte key, which is randomly generated when the context is created.
-As of now, the key is not necessarily cryptographically secure, nor is it a dependency of cryptographic operations, but it is unique enough to mitigate collisions.
+Contexts are identified by a 32-byte key, which is randomly determined when each context is created.
+As of now, this key is not necessarily cryptographically secure, nor is it a dependency of cryptographic operations, but it is unique enough to mitigate collisions.
 Worth noting that this is likely to change in the future.

 All state mutations within a context performed by members will be broadcasted to all other members.